intrusions/snow-crash/level10/resources/README.md

     1. Access to token file fails: The output will be: You don't have access to /tmp/exploit.
     2. Symlink points to test file: The listener will print the contents of /tmp/test.
-    3. Symlink points to token file: The listener will print the contents of ~/token, which contains the secret token.
+    3. Symlink points to test file when the file is accessed, and when the file is opened, it points to the token file: The listener will print the contents of ~/token, which contains the secret token.

 ### Listener Output